 Post-doctoral Research Fellowships

-The Research Council’s call for proposals will specify whether an application for funding may include a post-doctoral research fellowship position.
-The Project Owner (formal applicant) or a project partner is responsible for employment of research fellows.
+The Research Council does award funding for personal post-doctoral research grants.
+Post-doctoral research fellowships must therefore form part of a research project.
+The Project Owner (formal applicant) or a project partner is responsible for the employment of research fellows.

 The post-doctoral fellowship position is funded for a period of two to four years.
-An individual may not be granted funding for a post-doctoral fellowship from the Research Council for more than one period.
+Candidates may not be granted funding for a post-doctoral fellowship from the Research Council for more than one period.

 Other research organisations (in the institute sector) may also be granted funding for post-doctoral fellowships, provided the applicant can document special needs for such a position.